microsoft/atlas-design/site/src/components/accordion.md

 ## Sizes

-The `accordion-sm`/`accordion-lg` modifier classes make the summary's font size and padding a little smaller or bigger than the default.
+Modifier classes to make the`.accordion-header's font size and icon size a little smaller or bigger than the default.

 ```html
 <details class="accordion accordion-sm">